 We believe in peace and quiet for developing both our products and our company.
 We strive to ensure that everyone has periods of uninterrupted working time in an environment that is designed to promote concentration.
 The way we organize our work makes it possible to put code into production on a regular basis.

 If you’d like to know more about what our engineering team is working on, check out these articles and presentations:

-- Web Development at Memo Bank—Benoît de La Forest;
+- Web Development at Margo Bank—Benoît de La Forest;

 - Why Elixir?—Jérémie Martinez;